tgirke/GEN242-2018/pages/mydoc/mydoc_systemPipeChIPseq_04.md

 reference genome sequence (Langmead et al., 2012).
 The parameter settings of the aligner are defined in the `bowtieSE.param` file.
 In ChIP-Seq experiments it is usually more appropriate to eliminate reads mapping to multiple locations.
-To achieve this, users want to remove the argument setting `-k 50 –non-deterministic` in the `bowtieSE.param` file.
+To achieve this, users want to remove the argument setting `-k 50 non-deterministic` in the `bowtieSE.param` file.

+The following submits 18 alignment jobs via a scheduler to a computer cluster.

 ```r